imransilvake/Takeaway-Challenge/README.md

 ## Commands
-#### Update & Install
+You can serve the build folder by running these two commands:
 ```
-update: yarn update
-install: yarn install

-# You can serve the build folder by running these two commands:
 yarn global add serve
 yarn serve
 ```